olebole/irafdoc/doc/imcoords.ccmap.rst

   SLALIB library provided courtesy of Patrick Wallace.
 These routines are very well documented internally with extensive references provided where appropriate.
 Interested users are encouraged to examine the routines for this information.
-Type <tt>"help slalib"</tt> to get a listing of the SLALIB routines, <tt>"help slalib opt=sys"</tt> to get a concise summary of the library, and <tt>"help &lt;routine&gt;"</tt> to get a description of each routine's calling sequence, required input and output, etc. An overview of the library can be found in the paper <tt>"SLALIB - A Library of Subprograms"</tt>, Starlink User Note 67.7 by P.T.
+Type <span style="font-family: monospace;">"help slalib"</span> to get a listing of the SLALIB routines, <span style="font-family: monospace;">"help slalib opt=sys"</span> to get a concise summary of the library, and <span style="font-family: monospace;">"help &lt;routine&gt;"</span> to get a description of each routine's calling sequence, required input and output, etc. An overview of the library can be found in the paper <span style="font-family: monospace;">"SLALIB - A Library of Subprograms"</span>, Starlink User Note 67.7 by P.T.
 Wallace, available from the Starlink archives.
   </p>
   <!-- EndSection:   'REFERENCES' -->